-Sue is a warm & creative person who used to knit and paint & work as a secretary.
+Sue is a warm & creative person who used to paint & work as a secretary.
 She comes to the mental health clinic for medications to help relieve depression & social anxiety.
-She can get overwhelmed by sadness & self-critical thoughts at times & used to drink alcohol to "numb-out".
+She becomes easily overwhelmed by sadness, self-critical thoughts, and at times uses alcohol to "numb-out".
 Sue is proud to have 30 days of sobriety and, feeling much better, she wants to get back into the workforce.
 She occasionally experiences cravings, but finds that she gets back on her feet more quickly now.

-- Sue's Goal: I want a full-time job.
+- Sue's Goal: "I want a full-time job."

 - Mental Health Barriers to Sue's goal:

 - Sue gets depressed and self-critical.
 She sometimes has cravings to use alcohol to relieve her symptoms, which are hard to manage, especially in a work setting.
 She is anxious around people.
 She misses appointments and often isolates herself due to depressed moods & social fears.